blog posts

 SPAN, RSPAN, and ERSPAN all have a series of technical conditions and requirements to be able to monitor and send traffic properly:

-1. SPAN Source can be a physical port or a VLAN and can not combine the two.
+1. SPAN Source can be a physical port or a VLAN; the two can not be combined.

-2. A-SPAN Source Port cannot be a Destination Port at the same time and vice versa.
+2. A-SPAN Source Port cannot be a Destination Port simultaneously, and vice versa.

 3. Whether SPAN, RSPAN, or ERSPAN, each session can mirror traffic to only one destination, and sharing on destination ports is meaningless.

-4. When Trunk ports are defined as Source in SPAN, all traffic in VLANs will be monitored by default.
-If you want to monitor only certain traffic, you must filter your desired VLAN.
+4. When Trunk ports are defined as Sources in SPAN, all traffic in VLANs is monitored by default.
+If you want to monitor only specific traffic, you must filter your desired VLAN.

 Catalyst Switches that support SPAN, RSPAN, and ERSPAN: